Elgrosito/Elgrosito/README.md

 <hr style=“width:40%”>

-<h2> - 📖: Studied Applied Linguistics, preparing for a Masters in Computational Linguistics.</h2>
+<h2> - 📖:Applied linguist, preparing for a Masters in Computational Linguistics.</h2>

 <p>- :telescope: I’m working as a Backend Developer and contributing to data-related and backend applications.</p>
 <p>- 🧟 🔪: In my free time, I like contributing to Cataclysm Dark Days Ahead.
 I also make knives!</p>